EnterpriseDB/tpa/docs/src/configure-instance.md

 ## System-level configuration

-The first thing TPAexec does is to ensure that Python is bootstrapped and ready to execute Ansible modules (a distribution-specific process).
+The first thing TPA does is to ensure that Python is bootstrapped and ready to execute Ansible modules (a distribution-specific process).
 Then it completes various system-level configuration tasks before moving on to [Postgres configuration](#postgres) below.